rieckpil/progmot/content/post/one-year-course-release.md

 For pricing, I used other courses in my niche as an orientation and wanted to stand out with a premium course on this topic.
 Nothing in the Udemy price level.
 The first target price that came to my mind and seemed reasonable was $159 for the entire course.

 Once the first video lessons were uploaded to Vimeo, I modified the landing page and activated the checkout process.
 Paying the full price for the course upfront while getting access to a subset of the lessons wasn't a viable strategy.
-I came up with the idea of early bird discounts similar to an early access program.
+I came up with the idea of early-bird discounts similar to an early access program.

 With every iteration of the course, I slightly increased the price.
 Those that joined early got access to the entire course for almost the price of an eBook.
 But they had to wait until all lessons were available.

-I added scarcity effects with a countdown that informs how long the current early bird discount is available to drive more sales.
+I added scarcity effects with a countdown that informs how long the current early-bird discount is available to drive more sales.

-In the end, I had nine of these early bird batches:
+In the end, I had nine of these early-bird batches:

 - 80% discount 8th of August - 16th of August
 - 70% discount until the 23rd of August